gepthecoder/game-hacking/README.md

 10.)
 Open dnSpy.exe and drag&drop Assembly-CSharp.dll into the Assembly Explorer.

 11.)
 Note: you will not get code from idle to cpp, that means you cannot get it and compile it back.
+Soo...

 12.)
 At the same time open the libil2cpp.so with the hex editor of your choice (simply drag it to hex editor).

 13.)
-You can find the C# to armeabi-v7a on the bottom of this document.
+You can find the C# to armeabi-v7a reference info on the bottom of this document.

+14.)